jorgebucaran/replay.fish/README.md

 # bax.fish

-> Run bash utilities from fish.
+> Run bash scripts from fish.

 Bax is a POSIX shell execution wrapper for <a href="https://fishshell.com" title="friendly interactive shell">fish</a>.
 Use it to run bash utilities, replaying environment changes in fish without leaving the comfort of your session.